The characters who make my life in India so easy:

 “Good morning Papa.
 You sleep OK?“

-- and a cup of tea.
+– and a hot cup of tea.

 He has a perpetual smile.